 Only one ingredient has been proven to increase collagen production, and that’s retinol.
-Regular use has been shown to smooth and plump your skin, reducing wrinkles.
+Regular use has been shown to smooth and plump your skin, reducing wrinkles and eye bags.
 This cream is formulated with 0.1% so it’s perfect for first-timers.
 Apply underneath your eyes in the evening, and always use an SPF the next day.

 Drunk Elephant C-Tango Eye, £54

 Non-toxic beauty brand Drunk Elephant has created a high contender for the best eye cream around.
 Containing five different forms of Vitamin C, it’s super brightening and strengthening.
 It has a light, whipped texture and contains no silicones, which means it won’t interfere with your makeup.
 Eye bags beware.

 This is perfect for anyone who suffers from dryness.
 Like a good night’s sleep in a jar, it will luxuriously nourish and cool the skin around your eyes.
 This is another product that performs really well under makeup, so it can be applied both morning and night to see the benefits.

 Formulated for women aged 60+, this is your best weapon against fine lines and wrinkles.
 It contains schizandra red berry extract and linseed extract, to smooth, hydrate and wake up tired skin, leaving you glowing.

 The Ordinary Caffeine Solution 5% + EGCG, £5.80

 This may come at a budget price, but it really works.
 One of the first eye products to take advantage of the benefits of caffeine, it contains 5% to dramatically reduce puffiness and visibly tighten.
 If you also need a boost of hydration, apply a product containing hyaluronic acid on top.